-UK flag English version / FR flag Version française
+English version / Version française

-PyCoA (Python Covid Analysis) is a Python™ code framework which provides:
+(Python Covid Analysis) is a Python™ code framework which provides:

 This environment is designed to be accessible to non-specialists: high-school students who are learning Python™, university students, data journalists, even scientists who are not particularly familiar with extracting data from online databases.
 Simple analyses can be readily performed, and deeper ones may be programmed by people with a reasonable Python™ proficiency.

-The PyCoA tool provides access to several databases and reformats its data.
-PyCoA transparently joins the data with geo-localization databases (management of country or region names, creation of maps).
+transparently joins the data with geo-localization databases (management of country or region names, creation of maps).
 This geolocation information can also be used for other applications outside the Covid19 problematics.

-The PyCoA tool is designed to be used in a jupyter environment, installed locally or on a remote server (like Google colaboratory or Binder).
-This simplifies installation and ensures, thanks to the Bokeh library, powerful graphical outputs with very few lines of code for the user, as the following examples attest.
+tool is designed to be used in a jupyter environment, installed locally or on a remote server (like Google colaboratory or Binder).
+This simplifies installation and ensures, thanks to the Bokeh

 import coa.front as cf